slopezpereyra/slopezpereyra.github.io/_posts/2023-09-4-OnAFanaticalBook.md

 equally valid to assume the Pythagorean notion that all numbers are rational to prove that π is a rational number.
-(In fact, even this wouldn't be as flawed as Burckhardt's logic, in that the premise *all numbers are rational* is refutable, while the platonic assumptions of our author are almost a mater of taste.)
+(In fact, even this wouldn't be as flawed as Burckhardt's logic, in that the premise *all numbers are rational* is refutable, while the platonic assumptions of our author are almost a matter of taste.)

 This, if any, is the method of theology: Take an arbitrary assumption,